louis-dnb/BwuWiki/docs/Scripts/Money Making/TreasureTrailsWithUs/index.md

 >  - Any requirement that needs partial completion of a quest will require the completion of the quest for this script.
 >  - If not using globetrotter outfit for emote clues YOU NEED TO HAVE SPACE IN YOUR PRESET FOR THE ITEMS IT REQUIRES TO WITHDRAW (and enough inventory space to remove all equipped items if needed).
 >  - You need to have some supplies to go on uncharted islands.
+>  - If you have completed 'Gower Quest' you need to have Disk of Returning in your preset.
+>  - Your inventory needs to have atleast 3 free spaces.
+>  - You cannot put skilling clue items in your preset only teleport items allowed.

 <details>
 <summary>Skilling Steps Additional requirements</summary>